InFinity54/LoL_DDragon/README.md

 - Icons of all turbo badges (used for _Hyper Roll_ game mode for _Teamfight Tactics_)
 - Icons of all _Double Up_ badges (used for _Double Up_ game mode for _Teamfight Tactics_)

-²For the moment, Data about Summoner Spells is only available in `en_US`, but the file will be translated into others langages later.
+For the moment, Data about Summoner Spells is only available in `en_US`, but the file will be translated into others langages later.

 ## Unused contents in this repository
 Because of the presence of all previous patchs (which can still be downloaded from Riot Games servers), some contents which became unused in _League of Legends_ are available in this repository.
 This content can be some deleted elements, or old versions of actual stuff.
 In the repository, you will find :